sflavoni/NEMO-test-cases/lock-exchange/README.md

 in variable <b>name="@expname@"</b>
 </pre>

-When output files are created see the notebook to start some analysis
+When output files are created see the notebook to start some analysis.